garden-io/garden/docs/reference/action-types/Deploy/kubernetes.md

 [spec](#spec) > localMode

 {% hint style="warning" %}
-**Deprecated**: The local-mode feature was removed in 0.14, and the `spec.localMode` configuration syntax has no effect.
+**Deprecated**: The local-mode feature was completely removed in 0.14, and the `spec.localMode` configuration syntax has no effect.
+Please remove all `spec.localMode` entries rom your configuration files.
 {% endhint %}

 This feature has been deleted.